natebrunelle/cs4102_su20/markdown/quizzes.md

 - Understand how to use reductions to apply a worst-case-lower-bound from one problem to another
 - Understand why reductions demonstrate worst-case-lower-bounds
 - Draw and/or reason about decision trees.

+# Final Quizzes

+During the final exam period there is only one required quiz due (Quiz 5).
+You may additionally attempt new quizzes to replace the original quizzes from any unit.
+That is, during the final exam period you may optionally take replacement Quizzes 1-5.
+For all but one quiz, your grade on a replacement quiz will replace your grade on the original, whether it is better or worse.
+For up to one replacement quiz we will drop the replacement grade if it is worse than the original.

+If you would like feedback on quizzes to decide whether you'd like to do a replacement quiz we will provide your opportunity to do so.
+The course staff will hold 2 intermediate grading sessions during the final exam period.
+During each of these sessions we will clear out all quizzes submitted prior to the start of the session.
+Sessions will be held on May 5 at 4pm and May 7 at 4pm.

+As with all other quizzes, the quizzes will be delivered remotely on gradescope.
+The will be released throughout the day on May 3 and due at 11:59pm on May 9.
+You may start them at any time in this window, but you have a 60 minute time window to complete each quiz.